aariani/easyLG/README.md

 **For windows users please save the bioclim data into your XXX (need to check) folder**

+## Installation

+For install the `easyLG` package in your system open R or RStudio and type in the terminal:

+	library(devtools)
+	install_github('aariani/easyLG')

 ## Tutorials and example dataset

 For a more detailed tutorial please visit the [wiki page](https://github.com/aariani/easyLG/wiki) of this repo (work in progress!!)